Posted on Updated on 5 Comments

 Step-By-Step Photos & Instructions, Pro-Tips included!

-Here are the main steps for how to make Spicy Italian Marinated Mushrooms:
+Here are the main steps for how to make Spicy Italian Pickled Mushrooms:

 • Gather, prep and measure all ingredients.
 Wipe the mushrooms clean with a dry paper towel.